hyperledger-labs/blockchain-explorer/docs/source/presentation/index.rst

 Dark theme screen
 -----------------
-The dark theme mode it is another view of the Hyperledger Explorer, there can be some potential benefits by switching to it.
+The dark theme mode is another view of the Hyperledger Explorer, there can be some potential benefits by switching to it.

 .. raw:: html
      :file: ./hl_dark_theme.html

 Network